Date of Degree

 Copyright 2011 LaKaren Deann Rickman

 Rickman, LaKaren Deann.
-"Brief treatment analysis for elopement in an outpatient clinic setting." doctoral dissertation, University of Iowa, 2011.
+"Brief treatment analysis for elopement in an outpatient clinic setting."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.